Bidur-Khanal/Bidur-Khanal.github.io/_pages/about.md

 ## Research ##

 My research focuses on data-driven medical image analysis using deep learning, particularly in scenarios with limited or noisy labeled data.
-I am interested in addressing the challenge of how to create robust deep learning models/frameworks for tasks like medical image classification and segmentation when the available data has limited labels or contains noisy labels.
+I am interested in solving the challenge of how to create robust deep learning models/frameworks for tasks like medical image classification and segmentation when the available data has limited labels or contains noisy labels.
 Therefore, my research encompasses areas such as active learning, learning with noisy labels, active relabeling, self-supervised learning, and continual learning.

 Through my PhD program, I have also built a strong foundation in Imaging Science, gaining expertise in various areas, including image acquisition, camera design, calibration, image processing, imaging display, human vision, and color science.